solana-developers/solana-cookbook/docs/references/basic-transactions.md

 ## How to increase compute budget for a transaction

 Compute budget for a single transaction can be increased by adding an instruction call to the Compute Budget Program.
-By default, the compute budget is set to 200k compute units, and can be increased up to 1.4M compute units.
+By default the compute budget is set to 1.4M compute units.

 **Note**: To increase the compute budget for a transaction, you must make the first instruction of the transaction the instruction that sets the budget.